sigasi/sigasi_insights/content/opinion/emacs/emacs-syntax-errors.md

 write an errr [sic](http://en.wikipedia.org/wiki/Sic) the word is underlined in red.
 You fix it immediately.
 The result is that your letter is finished sooner with less spelling misstakes.
 Instant feedback is everywhere.
-Even my web browser is correcting me as I’m typing this blog post!
+Even my web browser is correcting me as I'm typing this blog post!

-If professional writers use **instant feedback** technology to help them do their jobs, then why don’t hardware design engineers?
+If professional writers use **instant feedback** technology to help them do their jobs, then why don't hardware design engineers?